anydotcrypto/metatransactions/README.md

 const receipt = await tx.wait(1)
 ```

 As we can see in the above, it is easy for the user to craft and sign a meta-transaction for the target contract.
-The ```params``` (or its encoding) can be sent to the RelayerAPI who takes care of wrapping it in an Ethereum transaction and getting it in the blockchain.
+The ```params``` (or its encoding) can be sent to the RelayerAPI who takes care of wrapping it in an Ethereum transaction and getting it into the blockchain.

 ## ProxyHub vs RelayHub